Ruxanda/Intro_Data_Science/README.md

     * NY Times API
     * Naive Bayes Model (Bernoulli):
          * write Bayes code - no packages
-         * experiment with different values for alpha and beta
+         * experiment with different values for Alpha and Beta
          * rank words by predicting power